charmed-hpc/.github/CONTRIBUTING.md

 ## License

-By contributing your code to the Slurm charms, you agree to license your contribution under the [Apache Software License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+By contributing your code to Charmed HPC, you agree to license your contribution under the [Apache Software License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).